 How do I build something different than this?

 Survival effort (hyper-responsibility) is about how much you give.
 Chosen effort is about where it goes, and why.
+If you’re exhausted from holding something difficult together, you don’t have to remove effort.
+But you do get to reassess how it’s divvied out.

 Notice the pattern.
 Then choose differently.